dmuratov-als/shell-link-checker/README.md

 ## Version history
+#### v2.0.0
+- META description is included in the report
+- Links in webmanifest/browserconfig files are extracted and added to the report
+- No requirement to regex type supported by Wget, any would do
+- Wget/curl options and the script's ones are separated
+- Prerequisites are checked before running the script
+- Massive code rewriting

 #### v1.12.0
 - Added: the scripts can be stopped without losing the results accumulated up to that moment
 - Added: necessary fields are checked before the start for being non-empty